Recreating Safely and Storing Your Food in Bear Country

 Safety Around Bears

-National Park Service – Glacier National Park Bear Information
+Glacier National Park and other Federal Agency Bear Information

-Montana Fish, Wildlife & Parks - Living with Grizzly Bears
+- Montana Fish, Wildlife & Parks Bear Aware

 All Federal Agencies have responsibility and are directed by the Endangered Species Act to utilize their authorities, in cooperation with State and local agencies, to promote the conservation of endangered and threatened species including the grizzly bear.
 The Interagency Grizzly Bear Committee was established to help ensure recovery of viable grizzly bear populations and their habitats in the lower 48 states through interagency coordination of policy, planning, management, and research.
 Current studies on genetics, population numbers, and population trends are being conducted within the Northern Continental Divide Ecosystem by the United States Geologic Service and the Montana Fish, Wildlife and Parks.